 Video Credits: IGEE Institute for Global Engagement & Empowerment

-From 14th of February to 15th of 2019, all roads lead to Yonsei University.
+From the 14th of February to 15th of 2019, all roads lead to Yonsei University.
 The university was hosting a major sustainable development forum, themed ‘the global engagement & empowerment forum.’
-The forum convened global leaders from the private and public sectors; experts, policymakers, members of academia, ( just to name but a few) to shape and advance discussions on key development issues affecting the planet.
-The meetings that happened throughout the forum also served as a platform for all stakeholders to collaborate towards accomplishing the United Nations’ 2030 Agenda for Sustainable Development.
+The forum convened global leaders from private and public sectors (experts, policymakers, members of academia etc) who came together to hold discussions on key development issues affecting the planet.
+The meetings that happened throughout the forum also served as a platform for stakeholders to collaborate towards accomplishing the United Nations’ 2030 Agenda for Sustainable Development.

 Other key presenters and discussants were Hon.
-Ban Ki-Moon, 8th UN Secretary-General; Ms Natalia Kanem, Executive Director of UNFPA; Mahmoud Mohieldin, Senior Vice President of World Bank Group; Helen Clark- former Prime Minister of New Zealand; Irina Bokova 10th Director-General of UNESCO, and many other influential figures.
+Ban Ki-Moon- the 8th UN Secretary-General, Ms. Natalia Kanem -the Executive Director of UNFPA, Dr. Mahmoud Mohieldin- the Senior Vice President of the World Bank Group, Madam Helen Clark- the former Prime Minister of New Zealand, Dr. Irina Bokova- the 10th Director-General of UNESCO, and many other influential figures.
 Dr. Mahmoud was a darling indeed.
 He bumped into me, chatted me up for a little while-joking a bit about the crazy Nairobi traffic before proceeding to do his presentation.

-In addition to Yonsei University, the forum was co-hosted by the Institute for Global Engagement & Empowerment (IGEE), the Ban Ki-moon Centre for Global Citizens, KOICA, and the Seoul Institute.
+The forum was co-hosted by the Institute for Global Engagement & Empowerment (IGEE), the Ban Ki-moon Centre for Global Citizens, KOICA, the Seoul Institute and Yonsei university.